MASOOM-BIT/MASOOM-BIT/README.md

 ### Front-End Development
 - **HTML**: Skilled in structuring web content.
 - **CSS**: Experienced in styling and layout design.
 - **JavaScript**: Proficient in creating dynamic user interfaces and enhancing user experience.
+Also basic profeciency in jQuery.

 ### Back-End Development
 - Python for backend Development